In this FDD Talk post, you’ll learn the following:

 - Net Change: -2

-- Tables 1 through 8 present net sales or average net sales, average expenses, and average net operating income figures for the year ended December 25, 2016 obtained from the unaudited profit and loss statements submitted by Auntie Anne’s franchisees based upon a uniform reporting system.
+- Tables 3 through 8 present Net Sales or average Net Sales, average expenses, and average Net Operating Income figures for the fiscal year ended December 30, 2018, obtained from the unaudited profit and loss statements submitted by Auntie Anne’s franchisees based upon a uniform reporting system.

-- The information presented in Item 19 excludes sales information from (a) affiliate-owned Shops, (b) Subway Co-Branded Locations, (c) Shops that were not continuously open and operating under the same franchise owner throughout the entire applicable fiscal year, and (d) Shops that submitted late, incomplete, or illegible financial information, experienced hardware or software technical issues that inhibited proper reporting, or submitted such information in an unacceptable format (“Incomplete Information”).
+- The information presented in Item 19 excludes sales information from (a) affiliate-owned Shops, (b) Subway Co-Branded Locations, (c) Shops that were not continuously open and operating throughout the entire applicable fiscal year (with the exception of the amusement parks included in Part 1), (d) Shops that were not operated by the same owner throughout the entire applicable fiscal year, and (e) Shops that submitted late, incomplete, or illegible financial information, experienced hardware or software technical issues that inhibited proper reporting, or submitted such information in an unacceptable format (“Incomplete Information”).